IMMM-SFA/tell/README.md

 ### User guide

-Our user guide provides in-depth information on the key concepts of `tell` and how the model works.
-See our [User Guide](https://immm-sfa.github.io/tell/user_guide.html)
+Our [User Guide](https://immm-sfa.github.io/tell/user_guide.html) provides in-depth information on the key concepts of `tell` and how the model works.

 ### Contributing to `tell`

 Whether you find a typo in the documentation, find a bug, or want to develop functionality that you think will make `tell` more robust, you are welcome to contribute.
-See our [Contribution Guidelines](https://immm-sfa.github.io/tell/contributing.html).
+Please see our [Contribution Guidelines](https://immm-sfa.github.io/tell/contributing.html) for more details.

 ### API reference
-The reference guide contains a detailed description of the `tell` API.
+The [API Reference](https://immm-sfa.github.io/tell/modules.html) contains a detailed description of the `tell` API.
 The reference describes how the methods work and which parameters can be used.
 It assumes that you have an understanding of the key concepts.
-See [API Reference](https://immm-sfa.github.io/tell/modules.html)